Arunodhai/AI-VIRTUAL-ASSISTANT-PYTHON/README.md

            6. calculate the area of square whose side is 5cm.
            7. calculate the square root of 100.
            8. please open google chrome.
-           9. could you tell a joke.
+           9. tell me a joke.
           10. where is burf khalifa
           11. wiki covid-19
           12. wiki Mahatma Gandhi